is a long-standing board game involving words and letters. The game traces back to 1938, when Alfred Mosher Butts invented Criss-Crosswords

 .
 For more info on the game show version, go here

-- Difficult, But Awesome: Learning the official two letter word list can be this, but is basically a must for anybody who wants to be competitive at this game.
-For instance X can make a two letter word with every vowel: AX, EX, XI, OX, XU.
+- Difficult but Awesome: Learning the official two-letter word list can be this, but is basically a must for anybody who wants to be competitive at this game.
+For instance, X can make a two-letter word with every vowel: AX, EX, XI, OX, XU.
 You're welcome.

 - Loophole Abuse: It is, technically, perfectly legal to play words that lexically don't exist — you just have to pay the penalty if you're challenged.
 If you can bluff your opponents into thinking it's a real word and not challenging, you're good to go.
 In fact, if a word is challenged but turns out to be good after all, the challenger has to pay the penalty in turn!
-(This last rule holds in America but is not universal — in some places there is no penalty for an incorrect challenge, or there is a 5-point penalty).
+(This last rule holds in America but is not universal — in some places there is no penalty for an incorrect challenge, or there is a five-point penalty).